drmingdrmer/lrc-erasure-code/README.md

 1  3  9 27 81
 ```

-It is identical to original EC `5+3`, except that it split the first row of
+LRC-EC `(2,2)+4` is identical to original EC `5+3`, except that it splits the first row
-matrix into 2 rows(which makes it possible to use less data/code chunks to reconstruct one).
+into 2 rows(which makes it possible to use less data/code chunks to reconstruct one).
 The original EC `5+3` encoding matrix is:

 ```